In most cases, when not scattered, ashes are buried in a plot, buried in an urn garden or most commonly: Entombed in a columbarium.

 When purchasing any end-of-life arrangements, plots or merchandise (funeral services, urns, gravestones, etc.), make sure that you ask your provider for a full price list of all future and immediate charges.

-The Eirene price list is available online!
-What you see is what you get, and there will be no upsells.
+The Eirene price list is available online: Click here.
+What you see is what you get, and there are no upsells.